Paperspace/gradient-cli/README.md

      --container paperspace/tensorflow-python`

-See the [Gradient docs](https://docs.paperspace.com/gradient/jobs/about) documentation for the full list of jobs create options that can be specified.
+See the [Gradient docs](https://docs.paperspace.com/gradient/jobs/about) for the full list of jobs create options that can be specified.

 Basic Run Scenarios